 Most contemporary kitchens have stainless steel appliances which give off that little bit of an industrial feel.
 Often appliances are built-in for contemporary kitchens, some of which include ovens, fridges, and freezers.

-Often, you’ll also find that small appliances like microwaves and coffee machines are also built in for added luxury in the design.
+Small appliances like microwaves and coffee machines are often built in for added luxury in the design.

 2. New Uses for Old Materials